 Selling an Inherited Property

-Multiple Successors To an Inherited Property
+Multiple Successors to an Inherited Property

 What If You Want to Keep the Property But Your Relative Wants to Sell It?

-Would I be able to Rent Out An Inherited Property?
+Can I Rent Out An Inherited Property?